 In a passionate Twitter post, Tagovailoa stood by his teammate Jalen Hurts, saying "for all the fans that are against Jalen, you against me too."

-Tired of people not appreciating the fact that if this man led us to the National Championship.
+"Tired of people not appreciating the fact that if this man led us to the National Championship.
 And for all the fans that are against Jalen, you against me too.
 You either WITH US or AGAINST US.
-Love you 2 🐐#BigBroLittleBro @JalenHurts
+Love you 2 #BigBroLittleBro @JalenHurts"

-Hurts, who had been the starter for the whole season, was an effective quarterback for most of the season — 17 touchdowns, only one interception — but Hurts was completely stifled in the first half against Georgia in the championship game.
+Hurts, who had been the starter for the whole season, was an effective quarterback for most of the season — 17 touchdowns and only one interception — but Hurts was completely stifled in the first half against Georgia in the championship game.
 Hurts was only 3-for-8 passing with 26 yards before being replaced at halftime.

-While it's unclear what Hurts will do at this point, it's clear that Tagovailoa will have his back the whole way.
+While it's unclear what Hurts' transfer will mean for Oklahoma, it's clear that Tagovailoa will have his back the whole way.